Learning Outcomes

 Worked Example 1.1

-A statute says only "spouses" can inherit a tenancy.
-A same-sex partner is refused succession.
-How should the court approach this under the HRA?
+A statute says only "spouses" may inherit a statutory tenancy.
+A same-sex partner, denied succession, challenges this exclusion under the HRA.
+How should the court approach the statutory wording?

 Declarations of Incompatibility: Section 4 HRA